SoftwareAG/c8y-docs/content/change-logs/device-management/opcua-10-20-82-0-fix-reverse-scan-edge-case.md

 version: 10.20.82.0
 ---
-In earlier versions of the OPC UA gateway, it rarely happened that a reverse address space scan unexpectedly fail if the last node processed wasn't a root node.
-We've now fixed this problem.
+In earlier versions of the OPC UA gateway, it rarely happened that a reverse address space scan unexpectedly failed if the last node processed wasn't a root node.
+This issue has been fixed.
 Also, if a scan encounters an issue with a single node, it will now log the error and move on to the next node, rather than stopping the entire scan.